gndean/home-assistant-hypervolt-charger/README.md

 ℹ️ This integration just reports the values from the Hypervolt APIs.
 No assurance of accuracy of the values is given!

+⚠️ `Hypervolt Voltage` is not supported by version 3.0 chargers.
+It always reads as 0 ([issue 18](https://github.com/gndean/home-assistant-hypervolt-charger/issues/18)).

 ## 👁 Hypervolt CT Current, Hypervolt CT Power (Sensors)

 _Only available during a charging session_, these represent the current and power seen by the external CT clamp so will typically measure the household, or at least, whole circuit load, not just the Hypervolt.